luismiguelcasadodiaz/pipex/README.md

 -Debugging: Debuggers rely on the FP to walk the call stack, stepping through function calls and examining local variables.
 Without the FP, debugging becomes significantly more challenging or even impossible.

--Exception Handling: Some exception handling mechanisms (like catching signals) use the FP to unwind the call stack and restore program state after an exception.
+-Exception Handling: Some exception handling mechanisms (like catching signals) use the FP to unwind the call stack and restore the programm state after an exception.
 Omitting the FP can disrupt this process.

 -Backtraces: Tools like AddressSanitizer (ASan) or profilers might rely on the FP to generate stack traces for error reporting or performance analysis.